Western Michigan University

 - A.B., Anthropology and History, University of Michigan, 1991

-Prior to coming to Western Michigan University, Curtis served as both an epidemic intelligence officer and senior epidemiologist at the Centers for Disease Control and Prevention, where her work focused on investigating outbreaks of tuberculosis, reducing health care-related infectious disease, developing hospital-based assessment tools, and improving public health practice and surveillance.
-She has published on a number of topics including infectious disease epidemiology, social determinants of health, hypertension, public health surveillance, and health care-associated infections.
+Before coming to Western Michigan University, Curtis served as both an epidemic intelligence officer and senior epidemiologist at the Centers for Disease Control and Prevention, where her work focused on investigating outbreaks of tuberculosis, reducing health care-related infectious disease, developing hospital-based assessment tools, and improving public health practice and surveillance.
+She has published on a number of topics, including infectious disease epidemiology, social determinants of health, high blood pressure, public health surveillance, health care-associated infections, geographic variations in diabetes-related rates and resources and timeliness of well child visits for foster care youth.